-Benefit Realisation/Return on Investment - To support the delivery of the Service's See and Treat and Hear and Treat targets, with greater integration of health and social care, managing patient care at home, supporting anticipatory care planning for patients with long term conditions, prescribing and referring directly to clinical services.
-This work will also ensure that support function needs are incorporated into our development planning, ensuring that priority development needs are identified and supported.
+Benefit Realisation/Return on Investment - To support the delivery of the Service's strategic workforce development targets, for delivery of see and treat and hear and treat aims, with greater integration of health and social care, managing patient care at home, supporting anticipatory care planning for patients with long term conditions, prescribing and referring directly to clinical services.
+In addition, this work will ensure that leadership & management and support function needs are incorporated into our development planning, ensuring that priority development needs are identified and supported.

-Doc: TCTTP and Quality Improvement Page 22 Author: Executive Directors Date: 2019-05-29 Version 1.0 Review Date: July 2019
+Doc: 2019-09-25 Item 05 Towards 2020 TCTTP and Quality Improvement Page 27 Author: Executive Directors Date: 2019-09-25 Version 1.0 Review Date: Nov 2019